Sam: What? Well, Dean, it's a classic urban legend. A kid flushes a baby gator down the toilet, and it grows huge in the tunnels.

-- The episode "The Underdwellers" has sewer gators in droves.
+- "The Underdwellers" has sewer gators in droves.
 They're actually the Sewer King's pets and they are so loyal that they don't attack him when he falls into their pool.

-- Ben 10: Alien Force: Ben mentions the possibility of alligators while going into the sewers in the "Vengeance of Vilgax, Part 2" episode which manages to freak Kevin out.
+- Ben 10: Alien Force: Ben mentions the possibility of alligators while going into the sewers in "Vengeance of Vilgax, Part 2", which manages to freak Kevin out.

 Gwen: There are no alligators.
 That's just an urban myth.

-- Chip 'n Dale Rescue Rangers has Sewernose de Bergerac from the "A Case of Stage Blight" episode.
-Sewernose grew obsessed with the opera after being flushed into the sewers beneath a theatre when he was young and is quite insane.
+- Chip 'n Dale: Rescue Rangers: Sewernose de Bergerac from "A Case of Stage Blight" grew obsessed with the opera after being flushed into the sewers beneath a theatre when he was young and is quite insane.

-- Creature Comforts: An alligator appears in the "Animals in the Hood" episode that praises her sewer dwelling and dismisses the idea it could have a dampness problem.
+- Creature Comforts: An alligator appears in "Animals in the Hood" that praises her sewer dwelling and dismisses the idea it could have a dampness problem.

-- The Dimmsdale Sewer Gator from the The Fairly Oddparents episode, "Ruled Out".
-It has 800 teeth and eats anything that moves.
+- The Fairly OddParents!: In "Ruled Out", the The Dimmsdale Sewer Gator has 800 teeth and eats anything that moves.

 Timmy: It's violent and educational, but mostly violent!
 Yay, violence!

-- An episode of Freaky Stories is about a young boy who flushes his pet baby alligator down the toilet because his parents won't let him keep it.
+- Freaky Stories: One episode is about a young boy who flushes his pet baby alligator down the toilet because his parents won't let him keep it.
 As an adult, he encounters the now-grown alligator while he is working in the sewers.

-- Futurama: Parodied in the "I Second That Emotion" episode when Bender, Fry and Leela meet a community of Mutants living in the sewers.
+- Futurama: Parodied in "I Second That Emotion" when Bender, Fry and Leela meet a community of Mutants living in the sewers.
 Fry asks if the legend about sewer gators is true; it isn't, they've only got crocodiles down there.
 When they grow too large, the mutants flush them into the "sub-sewer".